-Ranging from a fainter copper to light brown, bock is known for robust malt flavors braided with the present, but light hops.
+Ranging from a fainter copper to light brown, bock is known for robust malt flavors mingled with the present, but light, hop flavor.
 It has a heavier feel than amber or pale lagers and comes in several styles.

 Eisbock originates from Bavaria and has a rather high alcohol content of around nine to fourteen percent, making it among the strongest lagers.
 The deep brown or deep copper hue is distinguished by reddish undertones and presents with a bold aroma and dried fruit notes of raisins and plums, with accents of chocolate and toasted flavors.
 A smooth and rounded finish accompanies barely-there hops, for a bold and rich but also sweet lager.

 Doppelback is also noticeably sweet and alcoholic, with an ABV of around seven to thirteen percent on average.
-The color ranges from gold to pale brown, also with reddish undertones.
-The aroma is as bold as other bocks, again with bold malt and toasted notes and little hops.
+The color ranges from gold to pale brown, sometimes with reddish undertones.
+The aroma is as bold as other bocks, with bold malt, toasted notes, and light hops.
 It also shares some of the fruit and chocolate flavors seen in Eisbock, though the finish is creamier (vs smooth) and a bit more malty and less fruity.

 Traditional Bock is strong, but not as strong as doppelbock or Eisbock, with an average alcohol concentration of six to seven percent.
 Hues range from copper to pale brown and present with classic malt and toasted notes, with hops, fruit flavors, and bitter notes barely detectable.
 Instead, toasted notes carry caramel with a sweet, but not too sweet smooth finish.